Let’s start our day with a nice cup of guilt-free coffee.

 ** Glorybrew pods are certified compostable in Industrial Facilities only.
 Check locally, as these do not exist in many communities.
 The pods are not certified/suitable for backyard composting, as no current certification exists.
 Not certified for backyard composting. ~gourmesso.com

 This is what SF bay is saying.
 Although they openly say that the family business is working hard to get them home compostable by 2020, excellent.

 Commercially compostable means that our OneCups must be brought to a commercial composting site for disposal. ~ SFbay

 This is what you will find for any of the pods that claim to be 100% compostable.
-They are only if you have access to an industrial composting facility that can deal with them.
+They are only compostable if you have access to an industrial composting facility that can deal with them.
 So, in other words, it’s greenwashing and designed to make the consumer feel better.

 9.8 billion are thrown out each day, according to a report from 2013. ~ sustainability.ucsf.edu

 Let’s see how they hold up when we compare coffee pods’ costs to lose coffee beans?

 The cost of a coffee pod vs. the cost of coffee beans